AugustoBuin/SpotSat-Challenge/README.md

    npm install
    ```

-4. Configurate your Database in the file 'src\config.js'
+4. Configurate your Database in the file 'src\config.js' and in your postgres database by using the file 'db\db_creation.sql'

 5. Start the server:
    ```shell